Is external creative a good idea? How to Hit the Creative Jackpot!

 Time & Space

 When you’re planning a project that involves creative work in any capacity it is incredibly common that as a business owner you’re going to undermine the time it takes to do incredible work.
-Sure great creatives work fast, but probably not as fast as you would ideally like.
+Sure great creatives work fast.
+It’s probably not as fast as you would ideally like.

-So allowing more time than what you think in the project mapping is always a great idea.
-If you’re unsure about what’s a reasonable amount of time, I’m happy to help on this over on Instagram DM’s.
+Allowing more time than what you think in the project mapping is always a great idea.
+If you’re unsure about what’s a reasonable amount of time, I’m happy to help on this.
+Let’s Talk.

-When you get the blend of these three practices right, you put yourself and your hired creatives into a place where they can begin making solid recommendations that are way beyond what you imagined but that deliver and execute on your briefing.
+When you get the blend of these three practices right, you’re in a better place.
+A place where your hired creative minds can begin making solid recommendations.
+Delight and results that is way beyond what you imagined.
+But creativity that will deliver and execute on your briefing beyond your expectations.

 PRESENTER LAURA: I’m curious to find out where you feel you sit in this mix.